Information for Prospective Graduate Students

 All graduate students in the Department are offered a minimum level of financial support to cover the cost of tuition at Memorial University and the cost of living in St. John's, provided that eligibility criteria are met and maintained.
 The minimum rates for 2023-2024 are:

 M.Sc. students: $20,466 per annum for up to two years

 M. Sc. students (international students enrolling in fall 2018 or later): $20,866

 Ph.D. students: $22,066 per annum for up to four years.

 This support is derived from several sources, including fellowships from the School of Graduate Studies, teaching assistantships from the Department, and research assistantships.
 The above stipends are minimum levels; additional support may be offered.

-Recipients of NSERC graduate scholarships also receive the Dean’s Excellence Award, valued at $5,000 per year for the duration of the scholarship, and may also have two units of teaching assistantship, for $2,487 per year.
+Recipients of NSERC graduate scholarships also receive the Dean’s Excellence Award, valued at $5,000 per year for the duration of the scholarship, and may also have two units of teaching assistantship, included in the amounts above.

 Tuition fees at MUN for domestic and international students are lower than most other Canadian universities.
 For official information about tuition fees please consult the University Calender.
 Tuition fees are explained here.

 Additional costs include accommodation and personal expenses.
 A detailed outline of graduate student expenses at MUN can be found here.

 There are many international students enrolled in our graduate programs.
 Information for prospective international graduate students can be found here.